-The Plan, to which the Proposed Material Alterations relate, provides a framework for the sustainable development of the Nenagh and Environs area.
-Draft Plan elements that could potentially affect the integrity of European sites include:
+The Plan provides a framework for the sustainable development of the Clonmel Plan area.
+Plan elements that could have a likelihood for potential significant effects to European sites include:

-- The Plan's Land Use Zoning Framework, Strategies for Planning and Development, Town Centre and Economic Development, provisions relating to the development of sustainable communities, transport and connectivity, local heritage, infrastructure, energy and utilities that introduce sources for potential effects through construction phase such as habitat loss, light pollution, disturbance effects and hydrological interactions through surface hydrological connectivity or shared groundwater sources; - Loading pressures from the operational phase of developments these sources could result in habitat loss/fragmentation, disturbance effects, light pollution and interactions with water quality (surface and/or groundwater); and - Increases in visitor numbers to ecologically sensitive areas during the operational phase of developments which have potential to introduce sources for significant effects, such as recreational and tourism developments.
+- The Plan's Land Use Zoning Framework, Strategies for Planning and Development, Town Centre and Economic Development, provisions relating to the development of sustainable communities, transport and connectivity, local heritage, infrastructure, energy and utilities that introduce sources for potential effects through construction phase such as habitat loss, light pollution, disturbance effects and hydrological interactions through surface hydrological connectivity (Figure 3.2) or shared groundwater sources (Figure 3.3); - Loading pressures from the operational phase of developments these sources could result in habitat loss/fragmentation, light pollution, disturbance effects and interactions with water quality (surface and/or groundwater); and - Increases in visitor numbers to ecologically sensitive areas during the operational phase of developments which have potential to introduce sources for significant effects, such as recreational and tourism developments.